DanielHauge/DBEX9/README.md

 Both database queries will use the same parameters. ie. The same persons, job, name to search for et cetera.

 ### Results
-Note: These results are after indexing of both databases.
-See Execution sub-results for the unindexed results.
-(It will affect all except depth searches.)

 Query | Average SQL | Median SQL | Average Neo4j | Median Neo4j
 -----:|:-------:|:---------|:-------:|:---------